Bronchopulmonary Dysplasia (BPD)

 Mild BPD

 Mild BPD is diagnosed when an infant requires supplemental oxygen for at least 28 days but not at 36 weeks postmenstrual age or discharge, whichever comes first.
-These infants generally recover with minimal long-term respiratory issues.
+These infants generally recover with minimal long-term respiratory issues related to bronchopulmonary dysplasia in newborn.

 Moderate BPD

 Moderate BPD occurs in infants who require supplemental oxygen for at least 28 days and still need less than 30% oxygen at 36 weeks postmenstrual age.
-These infants may have more significant respiratory problems that can persist into childhood.
+These infants may have more significant respiratory problems, which can persist into childhood as part of their ongoing management of bronchopulmonary dysplasia in newborn.

 Severe BPD

 Severe BPD is characterized by the need for more than 30% oxygen or positive pressure ventilation at 36 weeks postmenstrual age.
-Infants with severe BPD are at a higher risk for long-term respiratory complications and other health issues, often requiring extended medical care and support.
+Infants with severe BPD are at a higher risk for long-term respiratory complications and often require extended medical care for bronchopulmonary dysplasia in newborn.

 Causes of Bronchopulmonary Dysplasia

-The primary cause of BPD is the damage to the lungs from prolonged oxygen therapy or mechanical ventilation, which are necessary to treat respiratory distress syndrome in premature infants.
+The primary cause of bronchopulmonary dysplasia in newborn is damage to the lungs from prolonged oxygen therapy or mechanical ventilation, which are necessary to treat respiratory distress syndrome in premature infants.
 This damage leads to inflammation and scarring of the lung tissue, hindering normal lung development.
 Other contributing factors include infections, genetic predisposition, and prenatal factors such as maternal smoking or intrauterine growth restriction.
 The combination of these factors disrupts normal lung growth and repair, leading to the development of BPD.

 Symptoms of Bronchopulmonary Dysplasia